 You can also look in forums to see what people are asking, check the comments section on YouTube videos or in Facebook groups and see what blind spots people have and need attention.

-If you are an affiliate promoting digital products, make sure you vet the vendor before you send your people to them.
+If you are an affiliate promoting digital products, make sure you vet the vendor before sending your people to them.
 If you send them to someone for the sheer sake of profits, then they will lose trust in you and refuse to spend their money in the future on your recommendations.

 Finding Niches with Dual Profit Potential